-You’ll love this P.F.
-Chang inspired Kung Pao Chicken made with the best Kung Pao Sauce ever.
+P.F.
+Chang's inspired Kung Pao chicken made with the best Kung Pao sauce in so less time!
+Ditch the takeout this time!

-This is to closest to the P.F.
-Chang’s version – sweet, sour, spicy, savory, a bit tangy with a delightful crunch from the roasted peanuts.
-It’s made without Chinese Sichuan Peppers so it’s not mouth numbing spicy.
+This is the best Kung Pao chicken recipe you'll ever make!
+It's sweet, sour, spicy, savory, a bit tangy with a delightful crunch from the roasted peanuts.
+This recipe is made without Chinese Sichuan Peppers so it's not mouth numbing spicy.
+The heat is mild and tolerable.

 Moreover, you can totally control the heat in the recipe by skipping the Sriracha Sauce & de-seeding the red chilies before tossing them in the sauce.